badgersow/lock-error-snitch/README.md

 #### Usage

-To use in your JVM, simply pass `-javaagent:lock-snitch-agent.jar`.
-It is required to have this jar in the folder where JVM is started for correct classloading hacks.
+To use in your JVM, simply pass `-javaagent:/path/to/lock-snitch-agent.jar`.
+Please note: it is important NOT to rename agent JAR file because its filename is hardcoded for classloading hacks.

 To check that it works, agent jar file has a [demo class that corrupts the lock](https://github.com/badgersow/lock-error-snitch/blob/master/src/main/java/com/atlassian/graev/lock/snitch/sample/LockMonsterDemo.java).
 Please see the example below.
 If your can't reproduce corrupted locks without the agent, don't worry.
 It's very platform-specific and depends on many factors.
 On the other hand, if you can reproduce corrupted locks with agent, this is a bug.
 Please write me an email.

-The following commands are executed in a folder with agent jar:
 ```
 $ java -cp lock-snitch-agent.jar com.atlassian.graev.lock.snitch.sample.LockMonsterDemo
 Start corrupting the lock...